tiagoirineu/personal_blog/content/post/2021-12-28-mini-project-1-rat-sightings/index.markdown

 rats <- janitor::clean_names(rats)
 ```

-Now, I have to prepare the data for creating the plot.
+Now, let's prepare the data for the plot.

 The main work is with the *created_date* column.
-A brief work on it and we can extract date from it.

-R is a bit dumb, so I have to use the function *mdy_hms()* to tell R the format of the characters in the relevant column.
+Here, I must use the function *mdy_hms()* to tell R the format of the characters in the column, so it can treat it as date.